marcusoftnet/marcusoftnet.github.io/_posts/2007-02-01-genalogy-boost.md

 blogger_orig_url: http://www.marcusoft.net/2007/02/genalogy-boost.html
 ---

 I started my family tree on Geni.com yesterday and in just one day it boosted to around 80 people.
 Really fun and good to see.

-I already have learned about family members that i didn't knew i had.
+I already have learned about family members that I didn't knew I had.